MultiPoolMiner/MultiPoolMiner/README.txt

 	To identify your mining rig.

 -wallet
 	Your Bitcoin payout address.
-Required when mining on Zpool and Nicehash.
+Required when mining on Zpool, Hash Refinery and Nicehash.

 -SSL
 	Secure connection option.